-One of our family’s favorite fudge recipes is this 4-Layer Caramel Peanut Butter Fudge — and yes, it is as rich and delicious as it sounds!
+The results = our family’s FAVORITE 4-Layer Caramel Peanut Butter Fudge.
+Yes, it’s as rich and delicious as it sounds!

 With layers of chocolate, peanut butter and marshmallow, caramel, and more chocolate, there’s something for everyone in this delicious fudge.